PrasadDuvvi/CloudFormsPOC-1/poc.md

 *Updated 2017, March 1 by Matthew Ward*

 ## Summary
 The Mid-Market Specialist SA team is skilled in but not equipped, staffing wise, to handle a steady stream of POCs.
-Free POC should be used tactically and as a tool for particularly large deals.
+Free POC should be used tactically and as a tool for particularly complex deals.
 The purpose of the POC is to prove that our technology can do what's advertised in their own environment.
 In most cases the customer is better served with a customized demo showing the particular feature demonstrated by the customer.

 ## Restrictions
 * This POC will not be conducted on a production environment.
 * Upon completion of the POC testing phase, the customer will remove the POC environment.
-* All POC must be approved by the regional Mid-Market Sales Specialist and the Mid-Market Specialist Solution Architect.
+* All POCs must be approved by the regional Mid-Market Sales Specialist and the Mid-Market Specialist Solution Architect.
 * Customer and Red Hat Specialist team must agree to POC Scope or Work and adhere to those guidelines.
 When the CloudForms Specialist SA leaves, there will be no on-going support for the POC environment.
 * POC must be performed using the customer 'Supported Evaluation Subscription'.